Kurds press historic independence vote despite regional fears

 Turkey, which has developed close commercial and political ties with the region, especially in the area of energy, has also threatened to impose sanctions.

-Condemning the vote as “provocative and destabilising”, the United States has urged renewed negotiations.
-This followed a week of escalating rhetoric between Kurdish leaders and Baghdad, where the parliament voted to reject the referendum.
+Condemning the vote as “provocative and destabilizing”, the U.S. has urged renewed negotiations.
+This followed a week of escalating rhetoric between the Kurdish leadership and Baghdad, where parliament voted to reject the referendum.

 Though the general mood seems in favour of independence, many, especially non-Kurds, told Reuters they questioned the wisdom of holding a referendum now.

-“We have always lived peacefully and don’t want problems,” said Karima Attiyah, an elderly Arab woman who has spent her whole life in Kirkuk.
+“We have been always living peacefully and don’t want problems,” said Karima Attiyah, an eldery Arab woman who has spent here whole life in Kirkuk.
 “I don’t support the referendum.”

 Older generations of Iraq’s Kurds suffered during Saddam Hussein’s 1980s Anfal campaign, and want to see their struggle for national independence come to fruition.

-“(Our fathers and mothers) think it’s a betrayal not to vote ‘yes’,” said Muhammed, a researcher from Sulaimaniyah who is in his 30s.
-“Their sons and relatives were killed by the Baghdad government in the past and they think the referendum is one way to [take] revenge.”
+“(Our fathers and mothers) think it’s a betrayal not to vote for yes,” said Muhammed, a researcher from Sulaimaniyah in his 30s.
+“Their sons and relatives were killed by the Baghdad government in the past and they think the referendum is one way to revenge.”

-More than 5.2 million people are registered to vote.
-The first electronic ballot for Kurds living abroad was cast overseas in China, according to the Kurdistan High Elections and Referendum Commission, which is administering the vote.